andraderenew/TUH_BIDS/README.md

 # TUH_BIDS
-Code that converts the EEG epilepsy TUEP corpus of the repository to BIDS format.
+Code that converts the EEG epilepsy TUEP corpus of the repository to BIDS format (if you want to use it in your data see point 5).

 Requirements to test this code (see further specifications below):